mfem/mfem/CONTRIBUTING.md

     - [ ] Is this a new feature users need to be aware of?
 New or updated example or miniapp?
     - [ ] Does it make sense to create a new section in the `CHANGELOG` to group with other related features?
 - [ ] Update `INSTALL`:
-    - [ ] Had a new optional library been added? (*Make sure the external library is licensed under LGPL, not GPL!*)
+    - [ ] Had a new optional library been added?
+If so, what range of versions of this library are required? (*Make sure the external library is licensed under LGPL, not GPL!*)
+    - [ ] Have the version ranges for any required or optional libraries changed?
     - [ ] Does `make` or `cmake` have a new target?
     - [ ] Did the requirements or the installation process change? *(rare)*
 - [ ] Update `.gitignore`: